 Answer – I am aware that a salary in the range of £65,000 and £70,000 is about the market average for my level of skills and experience.
 However, I am flexible and would be interested in hearing your offer, including any additional benefits.

 It is becoming increasingly more common for companies to reward employees with a ‘total compensation package’, including salary plus benefits.
 Such packages are put in place to make a company’s overall offer more attractive to prospective employees.
 However, it can sometimes make salary appear lower.
-You should, therefore, consider any offer as a complete package rather than focusing on the salary.
+You should, therefore, consider your job compensation expectations as a whole, rather than focusing solely on salary.

 If you are aware that you are interviewing with a company where this is the case, it’s a good idea to prepare an answer acknowledging this.